 We will do Forest School and outdoor learning in some areas of the curriculum.
 A message will be sent via Class Dojo giving notice when additional outdoor clothing is required but suitable warm and/or waterproof coats should be worn every day as appropriate for the daily weather.
 Wellington boots can be stored on the pegs provided outside the classroom.

 It is really important that all pieces of uniform (school jumpers, cardigans, coats, hats, shoes, wellies, etc.) are labelled clearly with your child's name.

 Children should bring a water bottle to school every day.
 Juice/squash is NOT allowed in class.
 Children should carry their water bottle (and lunchbox) separately, to be placed in the boxes provided as they enter the classroom.

-CURRICULUM OVERVIEW (Autumn Term) - Please see file attached below
+CURRICULUM OVERVIEW (Spring Term) - Please see file attached below

 An overview of the curriculum to be covered this term can be found in the attachments below.
 Should you have any questions about the curriculum, or any aspect of Year One, do let us know.
 We can be contacted directly via ‘messages’ on Class Dojo.

-We look forward to meeting you and welcoming you into school soon!
+We look forward to welcoming you back to school!